 2025 MLB Rookie of the Year Showdown: Cade Horton vs Drake Baldwin

-by Coleman Robbins
+by Coleman Robbins (updated October 16, 2025)

 National League Rookie of the Year candidate, Drake Baldwin (.274 Avg, 19 HR, 80 RBI, .810 OPS) and the Braves faced off against Baldwin’s chief competition for Rookie of the Year, Cade Horton (11-4, 2.67 ERA, 1.08 WHIP) on Wednesday, September 3rd.

-For Baldwin, the Trip to the Midwest stirred memories.
+For Baldwin, the trip to the Midwest stirred memories.

 “Yeah, it definitely went pretty fast,” Baldwin said of his rise from Madison, WI, to the big leagues.
 “Especially coming back to places like this.
 Like Chicago and Milwaukee, you get a lot of friends and family who come out, and you realize how many people were kinda beneficial in that route to get to the big leagues.
 Whether it be with baseball or just off the field stuff, it’s huge, it’s cool to see them in the stands, and it’s cool to see them supporting you.
 I think that all plays a huge part in getting to where I’m at now”.